Template-Guided 3D Molecular Pose Generation via Flow Matching and Differentiable Optimization: Introduction

 Small molecule 3D alignment, or superposition, is an \gls{LB} approach that aims to spatially align a molecule with a known 3D template.
 A variety of methods have been developed for this task, reflecting the diverse ways in which molecular similarity can be defined and assessed.
 In their comprehensive review, Hönig \emph{et al}. \citep{honig2023small} categorize six major classes of alignment strategies: Gaussian volume overlap, field-based, graph-based, volume overlap optimization, distance-based, and shape-based methods.
 Despite these advances, accurately aligning molecules remains challenging, particularly when the template and query share limited structural or chemical features.
 Additionally, small molecule superposition is inherently an \gls{LB} approach \citep{honig2023small}, meaning it does not incorporate any structural information from the target protein, potentially overlooking critical receptor-ligand interactions that can drive binding.
 Given that many drug discovery projects benefit from the availability of experimentally resolved receptor-ligand complexes \citep{hubbard20053d, congreve2014structure}, there is an opportunity to develop hybrid methods that jointly leverage both ligand and receptor information to enhance the accuracy of molecular pose prediction.

 This work introduces \gls{FM-MAPO}, a template-guided method for 3D molecular pose generation, which combines \gls{LB} alignment with structure-aware refinement. \gls{FM-MAPO} employs a \gls{FM} model conditioned on a 3D template molecule.
 The model generates 3D conformers for a query molecule from its 2D structure, aligning them spatially with the template.
 The poses are then refined via a coordinate-level differentiable optimization procedure integrating constraints based on shape alignment, pharmacophore similarity, binding pocket complementarity, and internal energy.
 To evaluate the performance of our method, we introduce AlignDockBench, a new benchmark comprising 369 \gls{PL} template–query pairs.
-Unlike existing cross-docking benchmarks such as the one proposed by FitDock \citep{yang_fitdock_2022}— which focuses on ligand pairs with high chemical similarity—AlignDockBench includes pairs spanning a broader range of similarities.
+Unlike existing cross-docking benchmarks such as the one proposed by FitDock \citep{yang_fitdock_2022}— which focuses on ligand pairs with high chemical similarity—AlignDockBench also includes pairs with lower similarity.
 This enables a more challenging and realistic assessment of \gls{LB} alignment and docking methods.

 The main contributions of this work are as follows: \begin{itemize} \item[-] A template-guided 3D molecular pose generation model with \gls{FM}, capable of producing accurate ligand conformations even in cases of low template similarity. \item[-] A pose refinement protocol operating directly on all atomic coordinates, improving pose accuracy and quality. \item[-] AlignDockBench, a benchmark for evaluating template-based docking accuracy. \end{itemize}